Dr Henry Wood

 Research interests

-My main research activity is the running and development of the genomic and microbiome research in the Colorectal Cancer Research group.
-Part of this role involves the routine handling of clinical trial material, whilst part of it is more experimental in nature.
-In particular I am working on using next-generation sequencing technology and other high-throughput techniques to look at screening, tumour stratification, progression, heterogeneity and clonality.
+My main research activity is the running and development of genomic and microbiome research in the Colorectal Cancer Research Group.
+Part of this role involves the routine handling of clinical trial material, whilst part of it is more experimental.
+In particular, I am working on using next-generation sequencing technology and other high-throughput techniques to look at screening, tumour stratification, progression, heterogeneity and clonality.
 I am interested both in new laboratory techniques and computational methods that will allow the nature of tumour genomes and cancer progression to be more thoroughly examined.

-As well as my main research in colorectal cancer, I have developed a number of external collaborations in related fields.
+As well as my main research in colorectal cancer, I have developed several external collaborations in related fields.
 The more long-term collaborations include:

-Mathematics - In collaboration with Arief Gusnanto and Charles Taylor in the School of Mathematics, I have been developing statistical methodologies to study tumour stratification and genomic copy number data.
+Mathematics - In collaboration with Arief Gusnanto and Charles Taylor in the School of Mathematics, I develop statistical methodologies to study tumour stratification and genomic copy number data.

-Head and neck cancer - Working with Preetha Chengot, Anastasios Kanatas, Ken MacKlennan, Neeraj Sethi and colleagues in the Leeds Teaching Hospitals, I have been studying the genomics and sub-clonal makeup of oral cancer as it develops from early lesions, through invasive disease through to possible recurrence and metastasis.
+Head and neck cancer - Working with Preetha Chengot, Anastasios Kanatas, Ken MacKlennan, Neeraj Sethi and colleagues in the Leeds Teaching Hospitals, I study the genomics and sub-clonal makeup of oral cancer as it develops from early lesions, through invasive disease through to possible recurrence and metastasis.

-Lung cancer - Collaborating with Peter Tcherveniakov, Manos Kefaloyannis and Eldo Verghese in the Leeds Teaching Hospitals, I have been looking at early detection and patient stratification in lung cancer.
+Lung cancer - Collaborating with Peter Tcherveniakov, Manos Kefaloyannis and Eldo Verghese in the Leeds Teaching Hospitals, I look at early detection and patient stratification in lung cancer.

 Qualifications